Octopus vs OVO (2023 Comparison)

 Octopus Energy and OVO are the two fastest-growing energy suppliers in the UK.
-If you are looking to switch suppliers, you will likely come across both of these companies as reasonable choices to move to.
-Is one better than the other though?
+If you are looking to switch suppliers, you will likely come across both companies as reasonable choices to move to.
+Octopus vs OVO, which supplier is the better option for you?

 Our top rated supplier Octopus Energy is currently offering £50 credit to any new customer that uses our referral link.
 Click below to see why we rate them so highly and get your £50.